- About Us

 - Contact Us

-Self-determination Theory Guides our Approach to Helping People
+Theory of Motivation Guides our Approach to Helping People

 Our approach is focused on helping you discover what works for you on your journey to making healthy changes in your life.

-Self-Determination Theory (SDT) is a theory of motivation.
+The theory of motivation is sometimes referred to as Self-Determination Theory.
 It specifically defines the motives that fuel people’s behavior and it also defines how the social environment can support or undermine people’s motivation.

-Early ideas of motivation simply suggested that you either have it (you are motivated) or you don’t (you are amotivated or unmotivated).
-However, over 40 years of SDT research have shown that motivation is much more complex than this.
+Early ideas of motivation simply suggested that you either have it (you are motivated) or you don’t (you are motivated or unmotivated).
+However, over 40 years of research have shown that motivation is much more complex than this.

 When people are motivated around a given behavior and the behavior is not important to the person, the person doesn't believe he/she has the ability to carry out the behavior, and/or he/she doesn’t have ability to produce a desired outcome.